lincolnmroth/PHS-Engineering-Resources/README.md

 I'm going to try and do as little explanation myself and outsource it to other places since I'm bad at explaining things.

+Feel free to make a change request and add whatever you want!